Humphery7/catholic_project/README.md

 - **Web Scraping:** Utilizes Selenium to scrape data about saints from online sources.
 - **Database Update:** Utilizes psycopg2 to update a PostgreSQL database with saint information.
 - **Flask API:** Provides a RESTful API with endpoints to fetch saint data.
-- **Render Deployment:** The API and the PostgreSQL database are deployed on Render for accessibility.
+- **Render Deployment:** The API is deployed on Render for accessibility.
+- **MongoDB Database:** Tha database is deployed on MongoDB Atlas

 ## Getting Started